 Got A Last Minute Sick Employee?
 How To Manage On Short Notice

-As a business owner or manager, one of your most complicated jobs is handling employee scheduling.
+As a business owner or manager, employee scheduling is one of the most complex parts of your role.

-This is made even harder when an employee calls in sick right before a scheduled shift.
+It becomes even more challenging when an employee calls in sick right before their shift.

 Have Job Descriptions Handy